EQDiet/eqdiet.github.io/README.md

 EQDiet's website for recovery and downloading.

-It will have all EQDiet binaries and docs.
+It has all EQDiet binaries and docs.

 ##### © 2020, EQDiet